Verifiable affirmative action in centralized school admissions: Nash Equilibrium Analysis of Sequential Mechanisms

-If $t^{\mu}_j=r$, it must be that $ \tau(i)=\tau(j) $.
-Let $ i $ deviate to the strategy of reporting null preferences in stage 1 and reporting only school $ \mu(j) $ as acceptable in stage 2.
-In stage 1, all other students must weakly benefit from $ i $'s deviation, implying that the set of participating students in stage 2 weakly shrinks.
-So, in stage 2, the students admitted by $ \mu(j) $ have weakly lower priorities than before.
-Therefore, $ i $ must be admitted by $ \mu(j) $ in stage 2 after deviation.
+If $t^\mu_j=o$, then $j$ is admitted in stage~1.
+Let $i$ deviate to reporting only $\mu(j)$ in stage~1.
+Since $i\succ_{\mu(j)} j$ and $j$ was admitted to the open seat, $i$ is admitted.
+Contradiction.

-We have used Example \ref{example:sequential:manipulation} to illustrate that SeqOR may have a wasteful NE outcome. \end{proof}
+If $t^\mu_j=r$, then $\tau(i)=\tau(j)$ and $j$ is admitted in stage~2.
+Let $i$ deviate to reporting no acceptable school in stage~1 and only $\mu(j)$ in stage~2.
+DA monotonicity implies the applicant set in stage 2 weakly shrinks, so the admitted students at $\mu(j)$ in stage~2 have weakly lower priority than before.
+Since $i\succ_{\mu(j)} j$ and $j$ was admitted to the reserved seat, $i$ is admitted.
+Contradiction. \end{proof}